 - A TA is the set of all cells that broadcast the same TAC.

+- All Cells in a TA support the same set of S-NSSAIs

+- All Cells in the RA support all of the S-NSSAIs in the Allowed NSSAI.

+This does not rule out that the RAN is configured with preferences according to which certain bands in a TA are preferred for the support of the DRBs/PDU sessions associated with certain Network Slices.

 6.29.2 High-level Description

-The main idea of the solution is that the UE is provisioned with the operating band(s) that are allowed for each S-NSSAI in the PLMN.
-This information is sent to the UE in the Configured NSSAI and Mapping of Configured NSSAI.
+The main idea of the solution is that the UE, if it indicates it supports this feature, is provisioned with the operating band(s) that are allowed for S-NSSAIs it can use in the PLMN which only work in a subset of the bands the PLMN supports.
+This information is sent to the UE in association with the Configured NSSAI.
 It is then understood that the UE will only request slices that are all accessible in the same operating band(s) and the AMF will include in the Allowed NSSAI only S-NSSAI(s) that are all accessible in the same operating band(s).

-Per existing Rel-15/16 behaviour, the RFSP Index will be determined based on the Allowed NSSAI.
+Per existing Rel-15/16 behaviour, the RFSP Index will be determined based on the Allowed NSSAI and any RFSP subscription information from the HPLMN.

 Per existing Rel-15/16 behaviour, the serving AMF shall determine a Registration Area such that all S-NSSAIs of the Allowed NSSAI for this Registration Area are available in all Tracking Areas of the Registration Area.

-When the UE is provisioned with a Configured NSSAI or Mapping of Configured NSSAI (i.e. pre-provisioned, provisioned during Registration, or provisioned during a UE Configuration Update), the UE is also provisioned with the operating band(s) of each S-NSSAI in the Configured S-NSSAI or Mapping of Configured NSSAI.
-In the case where the operator slice deployment is governed by frequency ranges (e.g. FR1 and FR2), the AMF may indicate that an S-NSSAI is supported on [FR1 only], [FR2 only] or [FR1+FR2] instead of explicitly listing out all the operating bands where each S-NSSAI is supported.
-The Default Configured NSSAI is not associated with any specific operating band information but may be associated with frequency range information.
+When the UE is provisioned with a Configured NSSAI (i.e. pre-provisioned, provisioned during Registration, or provisioned during a UE Configuration Update), the UE is also provisioned with the operating band(s) of S-NSSAIs in the Configured S-NSSAI in the event that a S-NSSAI is only supported in certain bands, but not all, bands used in the PLMN.
+In the case where the operator slice deployment is governed by frequency ranges (e.g. FR1 and FR2), the AMF may indicate that an S-NSSAI is supported on [FR1 only] or [FR2 only] instead of explicitly listing out all the operating bands where a S-NSSAI is supported.

 The UE may take into account the operating band(s) of each S-NSSAI when the UE selects a cell to camp on and/or generates a Requested NSSAI, e.g. UE selects S-NSSAIs which are associated with the operating band that the UE is currently using and generates a Requested NSSAI based on the operating band.

 If the UE is interested to access an S-NSSAI which is not supported on the currently camped operating band and not in the Allowed NSSAI, the UE may choose to re-select to the new operating band, initiate the radio connection, and send a Mobility Registration Update Request and include the S-NSSAI in the Requested NSSAI.
+The UE may start an autonomous Cell Reselection, but any frequency priorities provided by the RAN are considered first, before using any other band not included in any dedicated priorities provided by the RAN.

+When the UE requests a new NSSAI in connected mode, the AMF will reject the S-NSSAI if it is not supported in the current RA, but will indicate to RAN that the UE should be redirected to a cell in an RA that supports the Allowed NSSAI and one or more of the Rejected S-NSSAI if possible.
+Once redirected, a Mobility Registration Update can be triggered and the UE may again attempt to add the Rejected S-NSSAI to the Allowed NSSAI

 6.29.3 Procedures